Bougainville Island: Ecology

 Bougainville Island is primarily forested.
 Copper mining on the island by a Rio Tinto-owned mining operation in Panguna was known for their environmental impacts due to heavy metals.
-More recently, deforestation in order to feed the growing population has affected the flow of many rivers on the island.
+More recently, deforestation to feed the growing population has affected the flow of many rivers on the island.
 The United Nations Environment Programme has offered to facilitate the cleanup of the Panguna mine and explore reopening it with more stringent environmental standards.

 Climate

 Bougainville Island has a tropical rainforest climate (Af on Köppen classification).
 The driest month is February.